zyy-cn/demo_image/README.md

-This repository store demo.gifs used for other repositories.
+This repository stores demo.gifs used for other repositories.